A terror of a different kind stalks the streets of revolutionary Paris.

 "Like a man," said the baker.
 "Like a poor man.
 Most poor men look alike."

 "What did you do?" said the captain.

-“I gave him bread,” said the baker.
-“He had money.
-It was not enough, but I told him it was.
-I always tell them it is enough.”
+"I gave him bread," said the baker.
+"He had money.
+It wasn't enough, but I told him it was.
+I always tell them it's enough."

 The lesser soldier shook his bayonet.
-“And did it not occur to you, citizen, that this man might be a fugitive?”
+"And did it not occur to you that this man might be a fugitive?"

-The baker did not flinch.
-“Any man might be a fugitive.
-Beggars and fugitives look much alike.”
+The baker shrugged.
+"Any man might be a fugitive.
+Beggars and fugitives look much alike."